hyperpixel34/aerothemeplasma/INSTALL.md

 This plasmoid doesn't require additional configuration after installation if other steps have been completed.
 If for some reason the font and size do not look appropriate, set them to the following:

 - Font size px: 9
-- Font style: Segoe UI Light, bold
+- Font style: Segoe UI

 #### Desktop containment